AustinWood/code-brain/journal/ping_your_dyno.md

 ## Push to Heroku

 That's it!
 Your dyno should now go to sleep during the interval specified, but will no longer nap during the day :)

+If you're interested in how many hours you have remaining, you can always run `heroku ps` in the Terminal:
+`>> Free dyno hours quota remaining this month: 545h 24m (99%)`